sstur/drift/+todo-readme.txt

-Edge Cases:
-  Content-Disposition: attachment; filename=""The Life of a Bitcoin" by Robert Kieffer (Ignite Bend 11).mp4"

-Consolas, 'Liberation Mono', Courier, monospace

 Globals:
   explain why we must declare in top scope *and* explicitly assign to globals object

-Legacy Workarounds
-  there was some issue with compiled templates trying to access a global in IIS (because the top scope was function-wrapped)

 Quirks:
-  req.body('a') can return undefined req.query('a') always returns string, like headers() and cookies() req.query, req.headers, req.cookies and req.body[form, multipart] will concatenate dups multipart parser will not res.headers, cookes can return undefined
+  req.body('a') can return undefined req.query('a') always returns string, like headers() and cookies() req.query, req.headers, req.cookies and req.body[form-field, multipart-field] will concatenate dups
+    multipart-file will emit dups but save first to req.body unlike request, response.headers, cookies can return undefined

-why modelInstance._model and not .model
+why modelInstance._model and not model

 findAll()
 findAll(conditions)